 1967 sets have ten pieces of straight track, plus a snap-in rerailer.
 By contrast, 1968 and later sets have only three pieces of straight track and a rerailer track section.
 Two "P.S.T.
 Special Sets" contain 39 pieces of track.

 Effects of Age

 Be aware that even mint sets can have issues.
 Styrene tends to shrink slightly over time, which can cause trucks to drop off, wheels to loosen and parts to crack.
 Vibration can mar the paint on the backs of locomotives.
 Earlier sets had track bundled with rubber bands that would break and crumble.
 0-6-0 locos were kept in place with blocks of foam rubber, which is notorious for decomposing.
 I've also seen sets still sealed in cellophane that were worthless because someone had placed them in a window, and sunlight warped every piece of rolling stock.
+Meanwhile, the boxes fade, yellow and warp with age; well-used sets may have torn corners, broken hinges and other wear and tear.
+The tray cover sheets are often lost, as are the power pack Styrofoam blocking pieces.
 A lot can happen to these sets over the course of a half-century, even when they're sitting safely in storage.

 Return to: Train Sets

 Postage Stamp Trains is a Trademark of the Aurora Plastics Corporation.